-The Board, through the RMC, reviews the adequacy of the Group's risk management framework to ensure that robust risk management and internal controls are in place.
+The Board, through the RMC, reviews the adequacy and effectiveness of the Group's risk management framework to ensure that robust risk management and internal controls are in place.
 The Company has adopted an enterprise-wide risk management ("ERM") framework to enhance its risk management capabilities.
 Key risks, mitigating measures and management actions are continually identified, reviewed and monitored as part of the ERM process.
 Financial and operational key risk indicators are in place to track key risk exposures.
-Apart from the ERM process, key business risks are thoroughly assessed by management and each significant transaction is comprehensively analysed so that management understands the risks involved before it is embarked upon.
+Key business risks are thoroughly assessed by management and each significant transaction is comprehensively analysed so that management understands the risks involved before it is embarked upon.

 The RMC oversees the risk management framework and policies of the Group.
 It is responsible for, among other things, reviewing the Group's enterprise-wide risk management framework, processes and procedures for identifying, measuring, reporting and mitigating key risks in the Group's businesses and operations.
-The RMC would report material matters, findings and recommendations to the Board.
-Together with the AC, the RMC helps to ensure that management maintains a sound system of risk management and internal controls to safeguard the interests of Shareholders and the assets of the Group.
+Together with the AC, the RMC helps to ensure that management maintains a sound system of risk management and internal controls to safeguard the interests of shareholders and the assets of the Group.
 The RMC also provides guidance to management, and renders assistance to the Board for determining the nature and extent of significant risks which the Board would be willing to take in achieving the Group's strategic objectives.
-The meetings of the RMC are attended by the senior management of the Company's business divisions, and serve as a forum to review and discuss material risks and exposures of these businesses and their strategies to mitigate risks.
+The meetings of the RMC are attended by senior management of the Company's business divisions, and serve as a forum to review and discuss material risks and exposures of these businesses and their strategies to mitigate risks.